PAGE UNDER CONSTRUCTION

 Referring to the photo above, the long building to the right (south) of the smokestack contained the rotary and beater rooms.
 These rooms housed the machinery that, through a multi-step process, turned straw into pulp.
 The low building attached to the right end of the rotary room is the straw unloading and intake shed.
 On the far right of the image are a group of straw “ricks” used for storing straw bales until needed.

 The gabled structure on the far left (north) was a warehouse.
 The building between that gabled end and the smokestack is the machine room where the pulp was turned into strawboard sheet.
-Next to the machine room (below the smokestack) is the powerhouse, which contained the boilers and steam engines that powered and heated the plant.
+To the right of the machine room (below the smokestack) is the powerhouse, which contained the boilers and steam-powered machinery that powered and heated the plant.

 See the details listed in the American Strawboard section.